jburguete/mpcotool/README.md

 >
 > iterations: number of iterations (default 1).

 * *"genetic"*: Genetic algorithm.
-Requires installation of GAUL library and the following parameters (consult GAUL documentation):
+Requires installation of genetic and the following parameters:
 > population: number of population.
 >
 > generations: number of generations.
 >
-> bits: number of bits of every variable.
+> mutation: mutation ratio.
 >
-> crossover: crossover number.
+> reproduction: reproduction ratio.
 >
-> mutation: mutation number.
+And on each variable:
+> bits: number of bits to encode each variable.

 SOME EXAMPLES OF INPUT FILES
 ----------------------------